Language Theory

 We can give a formal definition of a process that determines, for a given string, whether or not it is in the language.
 The language is then the set of all strings recognized by the process.

-Grammars
+Generative Grammars

-A formal grammar is a list of rules that generates all and only those strings in a particular language.
+A generative grammar is a list of rules that generates all and only those strings in a particular language.
 The rules have variables that get replaced in order to generate the actual strings of the language.
 Here’s a grammar for our floating point numeral language.
 The alphabet for this language is $\{ 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, ., E, e, +, – \}$.
 Our grammar will use four variables, $\{ \mathit{numeral}, \mathit{fractionalPart}, \mathit{exponentPart}, \mathit{digit} \}$:

 $ \begin{array}{lcl} \mathit{numeral} & \longrightarrow & \mathit{digit}^+ \; \mathit{fractionalPart}? \; \mathit{exponentPart}?\\ \mathit{fractionalPart} & \longrightarrow & \texttt{"."} \; \mathit{digit}^+ \\ \mathit{exponentPart} & \longrightarrow & (\texttt{"E"} | \texttt{"e"}) \; (\texttt{"+"} | \texttt{"–"})? \;\mathit{digit}^+ \\ \mathit{digit} & \longrightarrow & \texttt{"0"} .. \texttt{"9"} \end{array} $